kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 A BTRFS subvolume is a part of filesystem with its own independent file/directory hierarchy and inode number namespace.
 Subvolumes can share file extents.
 A snapshot is also subvolume, but with a given initial content of the original subvolume.
-A subvolume has always inode number 256.
+A subvolume has always inode number 256 (see more in :docref:`Inode numbers <Subvolumes:subvolume-inode-numbers>`).

 .. note::
    A subvolume in BTRFS is not like an LVM logical volume, which is block-level